2016 Chicago Real Estate Market Report and 2017 Outlook

 As noted above, the 2016 numbers show that to our surprise, the available inventory in North Side neighborhoods was actually lower than it was during 2015.
 However, this lower inventory was coupled with a higher number of contracts signed when comparing year-over-year numbers.
 This relationship of lower supply and greater demand is similar to what we experienced between 2014 and 2015.

 With this, it gives us great confidence in our expectations for the coming year.
 More importantly, what does this mean to sellers?
-Well, in laymen’s terms, buyers are still seriously shopping the market, which doesn’t have the necessary supply to support that demand.
-Because of this, homes should sell relatively quickly and at strong prices as contracts written year-over year increased in December 2016.
+Well, in layman’s terms, buyers are still seriously shopping the market, which doesn’t have the necessary supply to support that demand.
+Because of this, homes should sell relatively quickly and at strong prices as contracts written year-over-year increased in December 2016.

-Now, as in the beginning of any year, (and any new presidential term for that matter), there are still a few question marks that could come into play throughout the coming months.
-But the data shows that the markets should remain strong for sellers in 2017.
+Now, as at the beginning of any year, (and any new presidential term for that matter), there are still a few question marks that could come into play throughout the coming months.
+However, the data shows that the markets should remain strong for sellers in 2017.

 Buyers